Customize rulesets

 See the Schema and Examples sections for information on how to configure this behavior.

-Certain attributes of predefined rules can be overridden for any SAST analyzer.
+You can override certain attributes of predefined rules for any SAST analyzer.
 This can be useful when adapting SAST to your existing workflow or tools.
 For example, you might want to override the severity of a vulnerability based on organizational policy, or choose a different message to display in the Vulnerability Report.

 See the Schema and Examples sections for information on how to configure this behavior.